 4.1 - Multi-modeling and concurrent hypotheses

 One significant difficulty, particularly linked to the integration of complementary/concurrent hypotheses or theories, is how to properly compare them in terms of relevance to the integrated knowledge built.
 To tackle it, we discuss above how (Cottineau, Reuillon et al., 2015) followed the procedure of multi-modeling, in the sense of a full model in which incremental mechanisms can be included or not.
 Combining specific technical tools such as automatic code generation and methodological tools with a dedicated niched genetic algorithm to calibrate a large set of these models, they were able to produce a population of optimal solution and evaluate statistically the contribution of diverse mechanisms to model fit, yielding therein a benchmark of mechanisms in terms of explanatory power.
 This approach is however possible only when all models can be integrated into a single framework and directly compared.
 In the case of (Raimbault, Denis and Pumain, 2020), which benchmarked simple versions of the models we described above, such automatic generation and niched calibration could not be achieved, and models were independently calibrated on two objectives and the final Pareto fronts compared.
 This was still possible as the models have the same input and output data and a similar structure.
-How to couple and integrated models when they are highly heterogeneous, at different scales and on totally different objects?
-How to build multi-models of heterogeneous models, ideally automatically towards the idea of “model crushing” coined by (Openshaw, 1983)?
+How to couple and integrate models when they are highly heterogeneous, at different scales and on totally different objects?
+How to build multi-models of heterogeneous models, ideally automatically towards the idea of “model crushing” coined by (Openshaw, 1993)?
 These questions remain rather open, although initiatives such as the model exploration platform OpenMOLE are built towards the facilitation of tackling such issues (Raimbault and Pumain, 2020).
 An other methodological difficulty in model comparison that should not be neglected is the fair comparison of models, i.e. taking into account overfitting and keeping parsimonious models.
 Generic information criteria for simulation models that would render a fair comparison possible as Akaike Information Criterion does for statistical models, also remains an open problem (Raimbault, 2018b).
 These questions directly relate to the nature of integration, of model coupling, and the construction of multi-scale models.

 4.2 - Between synthetic and real systems of cities